TangatheGoat/Chomplog/README.md

-# CalorieTracker Pro - Your Personal Nutrition Assistant
+# Chomplog - Your Personal Nutrition Assistant

 Description:
 Chomplog is a user-friendly web application designed to help users monitor their daily caloric intake and maintain a healthy lifestyle.
 This intuitive platform allows users to easily search, track, and analyse the nutritional content of their meals with precision and convenience.